 I grew up at the intersection of multiple cultures and mixed identities.
-Growing up in Utah, the child of a mormon farmer turned physician and a South Korean visual artist, I'm fascinated by the cross pollination of ideas, skills, and talents.
+Growing up in Utah, the child of a mormon farmer turned physician and a Korean visual artist, I'm fascinated by the cross pollination of ideas, skills, and talents.
 In my teens I began experimenting with photography, videography, and video editing, creating skate montages and short films.

 My academic pursuits initially led me to studying Industrial Engineering at Virginia Tech where I co-founded Fighting Gravity, a blacklight illusion performance group which gained notoriety while competing on America’s Got Talent.
 Inspired by the world of music, technology, and performance art, I pursued an education in the Show Production program at Full Sail University in Orlando, Florida.

 In 2013 I moved to New York City, where I assisted immersive theatre director Michael Counts on a variety of non-traditional experiences such as Paradiso, The Beacon, and The Walking Dead Experience.
 Beyond my roles as a designer, I began tapping back into my videography and editing roots by creating teasers, trailers, and behind-the-scenes videos.

 In 2016, I began a transition both personally and professionally.
 After a life-time of being in the closet, I came out as a queer trans woman and around the same time I relocated to San Francisco in 2016 to reinvent myself and continue growing my storytelling practice.
 Through Youtube's Director onsite program, I began working with a range of startups and organizations to launch and grow through storytelling.

 I've helped over 100 companies and organizations grow by capturing and amplifying their stories, vision, and knowledge with the world.
 I work with clients who are doing their part in creating a better, more sustainable future and love telling the stories that are often left out of the mainstream conversation.